-To become a reliable participant in providing key services to the grid, aggregated DERs need to achieve a satisfactory reliability across stochastic operation.
+To become a reliable participant in providing key services

+to the grid, aggregated DERs need to achieve a satisfactory reliability across stochastic operation.
 Therefore, we extend the initial simulation idea to more devices and introduce randomness in their activation times.
 We assume that their duty-cycles, rated power, and periodicity are controlled by normal distributions.
-If we analyze the behavior of ten devices in such a manner, as shown on the top of Fig. 13, it is clear that there is not a good enough reliability to provide a baseline consumption - which is only natural.
+The behavior of ten devices in such a manner, as shown in the top panel of Fig. 15, indicates that there is not a good enough reliability to provide a baseline consumption - which is only natural.
 In this case, the baseline available flexibility is less than 20% of the average power.
-However, as we increase the number of loads to 30, as shown on the middle of Fig. 13, over 45% of the average power is constantly turned on.
+However, as we increase the number of loads to 30, as shown on the middle of Fig. 15, over 45% of the average power is constantly turned on.
 This grows to over 70% when we consider one hundred loads, which points to a much more reliable operation of aggregated DER.

-It is clear that aggregating randomly operating loads with similar behaviors can offer consistent flexibility to act as controllable devices that can play a central role in maintaining the stability of future power systems.
-In fact, a very similar effect has also been observed when looking at the electricity demand of real-world households, as shown in Fig. 14 [135].
+Aggregating randomly operating loads with similar behaviors can offer consistent flexibility to act as controllable devices that can play a central role in maintaining the stability of future power systems.
+In fact, a very similar effect has also been observed when looking at the electricity demand of real-world households, as shown in Fig. 16 [138].
 Aggregating a small number of households presents some hard-to-predict behaviors, whereas a larger number of aggregated households has a much smoother and more predictable aggregated behavior.